Team Handbook

 Family Leave

-Employer will provide up to 2 days of family leave for bereavement or to accommodate instances where back-up care cannot be secured for a dependent.
+Employer will provide up to 5 days of paid family leave for bereavement or to accommodate instances where back-up care cannot be secured for a dependent.